con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > rnam par sangs rgyas kun rig mchog /
 >> 	bden don] VM; bde don NyiGyu

-Bearing the truth's meaning in twelve aspects,[^133-1]
+With meaning of the truths in twelvefold form,[^133-1]
-Knowing reality in sixteen forms,[^133-2]
+Aware of suchness in its sixteen forms,[^133-2]
-Whose great awakening has twenty forms,[^133-3]
+With true awakening in twenty forms,[^133-3]
-The true Buddha, omniscient, most supreme, (133)
+Awakened fully, knowing all, supreme, (133)

-[^133-1]: Vilāsavajra identifies these twelve aspects as the forms of the Four Truths as divided across the three turnings of the wheel of Dharma.
+[^133-1]: Vilāsavajra identifies these twelve forms as the forms of the Four Truths as divided across the three turnings of the wheel of Dharma.
 Vimalamitra, by contrast, enumerates the twelve as the five families (*rigs lnga*), the five wisdoms (*ye shes lnga*), and insight (*shes rab*) and compassion (*snying rje*).
 [^133-2]: Vilāsavajra explains that sixteen forms referred to here are sixteen moments of realisation of the Four Truths on the Path of Seeing.
 Vimalamitra, by contrast, enumerates these as the sixteen varieties of emptiness.
 [^133-3]: Vilāsavajra enumerates these twenty forms as four ways in which each of the five aggregates are not conceptualised.
 For example, by achieving awakening, one does not believe that (1) material form is the self, (2) the self is within material form, (3) material form is within the self, or (4) material form possesses the self.
 Multiple by five aggregates, these add up to twenty forms.
 Vimalamitra, on the other hand, understands these twenty forms as the transformation of the five elements, of the five aggregates, of the five afflictions, and of the five faculties.